Pirates of the Caribbean: The Curse of the Black Pearl: Plot

-In the early 18th century, Governor Weatherby Swann and his daughter, Elizabeth, sail aboard HMS Dauntless captained by Lieutenant Norrington and his crew.
-They encounter a shipwreck and rescue a boy named Will Turner.
+In the early 18th century, Governor Weatherby Swann and his daughter Elizabeth sail aboard HMS Dauntless, captained by Lieutenant Norrington.
+They encounter a shipwreck and rescue a boy, Will Turner.
 Elizabeth notices a gold medallion around Will's neck and takes it while he is unconscious, before seeing a ghostly ship sailing away.
-Eight years later in Port Royal, Jamaica, Captain Norrington is being promoted to commodore while Will works as a blacksmith, and pirate captain Jack Sparrow arrives in Port Royal seeking a ship.
-Norrington proposes to Elizabeth atop a cliff, but she faints and falls into the ocean, causing the medallion she is carrying to emit a pulse.
+Eight years later in Port Royal, Jamaica, Captain Norrington is being promoted to commodore while Will works as a blacksmith.
+A pirate captain named Jack Sparrow arrives in Port Royal seeking a ship.

+Norrington proposes to Elizabeth atop a cliff, but she faints and falls into the ocean due to her tight-fitting corset, causing the medallion she is carrying to emit a pulse.
 Jack rescues Elizabeth and discovers the medallion.
 Governor Swann orders Jack's execution after he is identified as a pirate, but Jack flees into Will's smithy, where he is caught after Will duels him to a stalemate.

-That night, Port Royal is attacked by the pirate crew of the Black Pearl, who are in search of the medallion.
-They take Elizabeth hostage aboard the ship to meet Captain Barbossa after she identifies herself as "Elizabeth Turner".
+That night, Port Royal is attacked by the pirate crew of the Black Pearl, who are searching for the medallion.
+They take Elizabeth hostage to meet Captain Barbossa after she identifies herself as "Elizabeth Turner".
 Barbossa explains that the medallion is one of 882 cursed gold pieces used to bribe Hernán Cortés to stop his slaughter of the Aztecs.
-After finding and stealing the cursed gold at Isla de Muerta, the crew became cursed undead zombies who cannot feel pleasure or pain.
-To lift the curse, the crew has returned all the gold with an offering of blood from each member, but one medallion belonging to "Bootstrap" Bill Turner, a crew member thrown overboard after the theft, is missing.
-Believing Elizabeth to be Bootstrap's child, Barbossa intends to use her blood for the ritual.
+After finding and stealing the cursed gold at Isla de Muerta, the crew became undead skeletons who cannot feel pleasure or pain.
+To lift the curse, the crew has returned all the gold with an offering of blood from each member, but one piece belonging to "Bootstrap" Bill Turner, a crew member thrown overboard after the theft, is missing.
+Believing Elizabeth to be Bootstrap's daughter, Barbossa intends to use her blood for the ritual.